kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 - Upload a copy of your self evaluation

 For informational interviews:
 - Write a one page summary of the interview.
 It should include who you interviewed (with links to their LinkedIn profile), when, the questions you asked, and what you learned.
-Draft the summary in a Google Doc and ensure anyone at Kibo can view it
+Draft the summary in a Google Doc and ensure anyone at Kibo can view it.

 #### (2) Submit in Woolf
-- For technical and behavioral interviews, upload PDF versions of your reviewer evaluation and self evaluation in the Woolf Platform
+- For technical and behavioral interviews, upload PDF versions of your reviewer evaluation and self evaluation in the Woolf Platform.
-- For the informational interview, upload a PDF version of your interview summary in the Woolf Platform
+- For the informational interview, upload a PDF version of your interview summary in the Woolf Platform.